Samuel B. Sneath

 Samuel Baugher Sneath (December 19, 1828 – January 7, 1915) was an American businessman involved in banking, railroading, and manufacturing.”
-He was considered among the "founders, builders, and defenders" of the United States.
-Sneath and his wife Laura were also philanthropists, and the Samuel B. Sneath Memorial Publication Fund was established by Mrs. Sneath with a gift to the Divinity School of Yale University on October 19, 1922.
+Sneath and his wife Laura were also philanthropists, and the Samuel B. Sneath Memorial Publication Fund was established by Mrs. Sneath with a gift to the Divinity School of Yale University.

 Sneath was born, raised, and educated in Tiffin, Ohio.
-He was 13 years old when his father died, and soon began working at the family fanning mill.
+He was 13 years old when his father died, and two years later began working full time at the family fanning mill.
 His early business ventures included a dry goods store and a grain firm.
 Later he became involved with businesses as diverse as the Sneath Glass Company, National Exchange Bank of Tiffin, and the Tiffin, Fostoria, and Eastern Electric Railway.

 Sneath's brother Richard G. Sneath and cousin A. G. Sneath were also involved in banking, as was Sneath's son Ralph Davis Sneath.
 Most of the Sneath siblings moved to California, but Samuel and son Ralph remained in Ohio for much of their lives.
-The Sneath family became some of the most prominent bankers in the United States by the beginning of the 20th century, and continued to be notable until the 1960s.
+The Sneath family became some of the most prominent bankers in the United States by the beginning of the 20th century, and continued to be notable into the 1960s.

 Identity and origins

-Samuel Sneath’s grandfather, George Sneath, was a Scotsman who emigrated to the North American Province of Pennsylvania prior to the American Revolutionary War.
-The family settled in Delaware County, Pennsylvania, and the Sneath family home was in a cross roads village that became known as “Sneath’s Corner”.
-(Sneath's Corner is now part of Brookhaven, Pennsylvania).
-Years later, George’s son Richard moved to Maryland, and married Catherine Baugher.
-In 1826, the couple moved from Frederick County, Maryland, to Tiffin, Ohio.
-Their family included three small children at that time, and son Richard George Sneath eventually became involved in banking.
-Richard and Catherine had more children after moving to Tiffin, including Samuel Baugher Sneath.
+Samuel Sneath's grandfather, George Sneath, was a Scotsman who emigrated to the North American Province of Pennsylvania prior to the American Revolutionary War.
+The family settled in Delaware County, Pennsylvania, and the Sneath family home was at a cross roads village that became known as “Sneath's Corner” and is now part of Brookhaven, Pennsylvania.
+George's son Richard eventually moved to Maryland, and married Catherine Baugher.
+In 1826, the couple moved to Tiffin, Ohio.
+A son, Samuel Baugher Sneath was born in their Tiffin home on December 19, 1828, and the couple eventually had eight children.
+Richard Sneath was involved in manufacturing and the mercantile business.

-Richard Sneath (Samuel's father) was a successful businessman who owned a tavern.
-He also built a fanning mill, which was used to clean and sort coarse grains—and would provide valuable experience for his son Samuel.
-The mill was successful enough to enable Sneath to invest profits in a hotel.
-Samuel Sneath was only 13 years old when his father died.
-By the age of 15, Sneath was employed at the family's fanning mill.
+Samuel Sneath was only 13 years old when his father, Richard, died.
+He continued to attend public schools until he was 15, and then began working at his father's fanning mill.
+He later began working at a dry goods store as a clerk, and worked in this position for about three years.
+In 1853 he partnered with Jesse Shriver to form a clothing and dry goods business named Shriver & Sneath.
+After eight years in this business he sold his interest in the company and began his involvement in the produce business, later expanding into the grain business.

+Personal life

+Sneath was married in 1861 to Mary L. Davis.
+They had two children: Frances Sneath, and Ralph Davis Sneath.
+Mary died in 1868, and Sneath remarried in 1879 to Laura A. Stephenson.
+They had two children: Marian Lee Sneath, and Richard W. Sneath (died 1894).
+Sneath died on January 7, 1915.
+Among his siblings was an older brother, Richard George Sneath, who was a banker that moved to San Francisco in 1850.